HSBNE/hsbne.github.com/admin/causes.md

 Causes must contribute back to the hackerspace as defined by the executive.
 Failure to meet these obligations in a calendar month will result in all cause budget access being suspended until such time as the obligations are being met.
 The current rules for contribution are:

-1. One event or class per calendar month
+1. One event or class per calendar month.
+Inductions do not count towards this.
+This means that a cause must have run a class or event in the previous or current month to access funding.
 2. Obligation to ‘own’ a physical area of the hackerspace and be responsible for its upkeep and appearance.
+Upkeep includes keeping the area clean and tidy, and making sure facilities are in good working order.
 3. Grants specifically for the cause must also have some contribution to the hackerspace as a whole.

 ### Cause Rules